bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](README_files/figure-gfm/unnamed-chunk-15-2.png)<!-- -->

-You can also use statistical ellipses to find patterns, e.g. to look for group differences.
+You can also use statistical ellipses to find patterns, e.g., to look for group differences.

 ``` r
 ggplot(howells_PCA, aes(x = PC1, y = PC2, color = SEX)) +